make2explore/SEEED-Wio-E5-LoRa-Dev-Boards-Overview/README.md

 # [DIY Project]

-🚩  In this video, We will see the second version of DIY project which we have seen in previous part, based on RYRR10S RFID/NFC Module.
-Which is manufactured by Reyax Technology.
+🚩  In this video, We will see .
 We will see its Flowchart, Source code, Circuit diagram and Demo.

  <img src="/Images/Wio-E5-YT-Thumb2.jpg" height="250" >